 - Canceled: A Canceled invoice is one that was open when the Subscription was canceled (whether through dunning or intentional cancellation).
 Canceled invoices are different from voided invoices in that they represent “uncollected amounts” for revenue purposes.
 Canceled invoices may be re-opened in the case of a reactivation.

-There are two methods for invoice collection: automatic and remittance.
+There are three methods for invoice collection: automatic, remittance, and prepaid.

 - Automatic Collection: Chargify attempts to collect payment automatically from a payment method on file (credit card or ACH) when the invoice is issued.